 Welcome to a new season of drop in chats aimed at helping you and your church with your mission and ministry to care for God’s Creation.
 How can your church can make a positive impact on the environment and your local community?
 Got questions about worship with a creation care theme, energy efficiency and church buildings, churchyards, community engagement, funding or campaigning?
 Simply join any of the drop in sessions below at your convenience.
 No need to register in advance.

 Tuesday 19th January 2-3pm

 Wednesday 3th March 4-5pm

 Leeds Diocesan Environment Group presents ‘Eco Literature and Christianity – where is God in all this?’

 A bi-monthly Environmental Book Club where we can read and explore eco fiction and works of environmental non-fiction and their relationship with Christianity in a world which recognises the interconnected nature of God and the world in which we live.
 Click here for more details.

-The next meeting will be held on Tuesday 9th February from 7.15 - 8.30pm online via a Zoom link.
-The focus will be on trees and deforestation.
-The book of the month is The Overstory by Richard Powers.
+The next meeting will be held on Tuesday 23rd March from 7.15 - 8.30pm online via a Zoom link.
+The book of the month is A Life On Our Planet by David Attenborough.
+My witness statement and a vision for the future.
+This remarkable book covers David Attenborough's life both as a wildlife naturalist and as a television presenter, and looks to the future as an opportunity to rewild the earth and restore the stability of the planet.
+The programme up to July can be viewed here.
 The link will be emailed to interested participants the day before the meeting.
-Please register your interest to charlie.scott [at] leeds.anglican.org.
+Please register your interest to cajack1 [at] gmail.com (Christine Jack).

 Seven-session course facilitated by Rev Ruth Newton.
 How is Christianity responding to the challenge of the Climate Crisis?
 What are the connections between ecological concerns and faith?
 Does the Bible help or hinder us when thinking about creation-care?
 Is Salvation just for humans?